 (i) The total Ancillary Service Trades for which the QSE is the buyer; plus

-(ii) The total Ancillary Service identified as to the QSE’s failure to provide as described in Section 6.4.9.1.3, Replacement of Ancillary Service Due to Failure to Provide; plus
+(ii) The total Ancillary Service capacity identified as the QSE’s failure to provide, as described in Section 6.4.9.1.3, Failure to Provide Ancillary Service; plus

-(iii) The total Ancillary Service identified as the QSE’s infeasible Ancillary Service, as described in Section 6.4.9.1.2, Replacement of Infeasible Ancillary Service Due to Transmission Constraints; plus
+(iii) The total Ancillary Service capacity identified as the QSE’s infeasible Ancillary Service, as described in Section 6.4.9.1.2, Replacement of Infeasible Ancillary Service Due to Transmission Constraints; plus

-(iv) The total Ancillary Service identified as the QSE’s reconfiguration amount as described in Section 6.4.9.2, Supplemental Ancillary Services Market.
+(iv) The total Ancillary Service capacity identified as the QSE’s reconfiguration amount, as described in Section 6.4.9.2, Supplemental Ancillary Services Market.

 (2) A QSE may only use a RUC-committed Resource during that Resource’s RUC-Committed Interval to meet the QSE’s Ancillary Service Supply Responsibility if the Resource has been committed by the RUC process to provide Ancillary Service.
 The QSE shall only provide from the RUC-committed Resource the exact amount and type of Ancillary Service for which it was committed by RUC.